• Skip to primary navigation

 Instructions

-• Start by making the mayonnaise.
-Separate the egg, reserving the whites for another use.
-Put the room temperature egg yolk in a medium bowl and set aside.
+• Separate a room temperature egg, reserving the whites for another use.
+Put the egg yolk in a medium bowl.

 Making the Anchovy Paste